 Mettl’s assessments have been the biggest filter in our recruitment process.
 Their platform has helped us reach out to a higher volume our applicant numbers.
 Mettl constantly keeps innovating on their products and tries to introduce a new aspect to everything.

-In today’s volatile and competitive work environment, continually skilling employees is a prerequisite for a future-ready workforce.
+In today’s volatile and competitive work environment, continually skilling employees is necessary for a future-ready workforce.
 Learning and development initiatives have always endeavored to enhance an employee’s performance.
-Yet, more often than not, training initiatives continue to crumble under a sea of expectations.
+Yet, training initiatives continue to crumble under a sea of expectations more often than not.

 Training, then, is not just getting people in a classroom – virtual or physical.
 It constitutes every minor decision that cumulatively forms a cohesive training initiative.
-Organizations usually train their employees when there is a substantial difference between employees’ current performance and expected performance, considering time and cost-effectiveness.
+Organizations usually train their employees when there is a substantial difference between their current and expected performance, considering time and cost-effectiveness.

 Identifying the training needs of your employees in your organizational context, clearly defining learning objectives, and undertaking a competency gap analysis sets apart effective training.
 Training need identification or, what we like to call, training need analysis (you’ll see why we call this an analysis) is the first step toward a successful training strategy.
 And one that can truly make a difference in performance levels, so much so that it has to be measured.

 As with any strategy, laying a strong foundation and diligent groundwork can put your organization on the path to success.
 Training need analysis helps you visualize the endpoint realistically, ensuring that expectations, objectives and the business impact are not far from reality.

 Being in the assessment, skilling, and L&D space for almost a decade now has made us acknowledge that while reskilling is on the agenda of many organizations, it’s the ‘who’ and ‘how’ of it that holds them back.